 \subsubsection{Procgen}

 Procgen is a unique suite consisting of 16 game-like environments, each of which is procedurally generated.
-This means that they are designed to present slightly altered challenges every time they are played.
-Such design intricacy makes Procgen an ideal choice to test an agent's generalisation capabilities.
+This means that they are designed to present slightly altered levels every time they are played.
+Such design intricacy makes Procgen an ideal choice to test an agent's generalization capabilities.
 It stands in contrast to other commonly used testing suites, like the renowned Atari 2600 games~\citep{mnih2013playing,mnih2016asynchronous,badia2020agent57}.
-The diverse array of environments within Procgen emphasises the pivotal role of robust policy learning.
-The environmental diversity in Procgen underlines the importance of robust policy learning for successful generalisation.
+The diverse array of environments within Procgen emphasizes the pivotal role of robust policy learning.
+The environmental diversity in Procgen underlines the importance of robust policy learning for successful generalization.
 The open-source code for the environments is publicly accessible at \url{https://github.com/openai/procgen}.